Managing Absenteeism in Public Hospitals: The Harmful Effects of Overly Fragile Solutions

 "Resourcefulness"

 Our study shows, in particular, that this approach to managing absenteeism has certain shortcomings: it is generally implemented internally, at the department and/or division level.
-Furthermore, the solutions tend to rely on “making do” and direct arrangements between the parties involved, which can have detrimental effects on staff.
+Furthermore, the solutions tend to rely on “making do” and direct arrangements between the parties involved, which can have harmful consequences for staff.

 Healthcare managers therefore demonstrate a high degree of responsiveness and resourcefulness in urgently managing absenteeism.
-As we have shown in our research, they prioritize self-substitution and schedule adjustments to manage all absences, not just short-term ones.
+As we have shown in our research, they prioritize self-substitution and schedule adjustments to manage all absences—not just short-term ones.
 Through self-replacement, healthcare managers call staff back from their time off (weekly or reduced working hours).
-Through self-adjustment, they manage absenteeism by utilizing the available staff on duty.
-Managers also rely on cross-departmental mobility, and when it exists and is sufficiently large, on the replacement pool.
+Through schedule adjustments, they manage absenteeism by utilizing the available staff on duty.
+Managers also rely on interdepartmental staff reassignment and, when available and of sufficient size, the replacement pool.

-As a result, a collaborative effort appears to be emerging between human resources departments, senior healthcare managers, and healthcare managers in certain facilities to address absenteeism in a more collaborative manner.
+As a result, a collaborative effort appears to be taking shape between the human resources department, senior healthcare managers, and healthcare managers in certain facilities to manage absenteeism in a more collaborative manner.

 As one senior healthcare executive interviewed for our study noted:

-“Every two weeks, we hold a staffing meeting where the six senior healthcare managers meet with the Director of Nursing, the hospital administrative officer (HR Director), her deputy, and each senior manager discusses staffing challenges for the coming two weeks.”
+“Every 15 days, we hold a so-called staffing meeting where the six senior healthcare executives meet with the Director of Nursing, the hospital administrative officer (HR Director), her deputy, and each senior executive outlines the staffing challenges they anticipate for the next 15 days.”

 Absenteeism management thus tends to foster cooperation among the various stakeholders.
 Far from dividing them or pitting them against one another, the budget cuts imposed on healthcare facilities compel staff to work together to find solutions and workarounds amid deteriorating working conditions.

 Managing absenteeism therefore strengthens interpersonal relationships.
-A strong sense of social support develops, on the one hand within the team among the nurses, and on the other hand between the nurses and the nursing supervisor.
+This fosters a strong sense of social support—both within the team, among the nurses, and between the nurses and the nursing manager.

 Harmful consequences

-However, as we have seen, this management approach comes with its share of negative consequences for both healthcare providers and patients.
+However, as we have seen, this management approach has a number of negative consequences for both healthcare providers and patients.
 The main effects are as follows:

-With the practice of self-substitution, working hours are constantly increasing, exceeding the work schedule chosen by the employee, making it impossible to take time off, use compensatory time off, or rest, and thus leading to presenteeism.
+With the use of self-substitution, working hours are constantly increasing, exceeding the work schedule chosen by the employee, making it impossible to take vacation, use RTT days, or rest, and thus leading to presenteeism.

-This leads to extreme fatigue among nurses, as one nurse explains:
+This causes extreme fatigue among nurses, as one nurse explains:

-“Let’s just say that when colleagues work five days in a row, the fifth day is tough.”
+"Let's just say that when coworkers work five days in a row, the fifth day is tough."

 This situation can lead to long-term sick leave due to the physical and emotional exhaustion of nursing staff.
-Because they have to adjust their own schedules, nursing staff are subject to constant changes in their work schedules, which is a source of dissatisfaction and unhappiness at work.
+Because they have to adjust their schedules on their own, nursing staff are subjected to constant changes in their work schedules, which is a source of dissatisfaction and unhappiness at work.

-The results of our research—and more specifically of the netnographic study (based on messages from online discussion forums) that we conducted—indicate that if a healthcare worker refuses to cover for a colleague during their off-duty time (self-cover), they may be subjected to psychological abuse by healthcare management, specifically psychological pressure or telephone harassment.
+The results of our research—and more specifically, the netnographic study (based on messages from online discussion forums) that we conducted—indicate that if a healthcare worker refuses to cover for a colleague during their time off (self-cover), they may be subjected to psychological abuse by healthcare management, specifically psychological pressure or telephone harassment.

 “If continuity of care is disrupted because we don’t come in on our days off, it’s certainly not our fault.
 The rest is intimidation and emotional blackmail.”

-• Risks to patient safety and the quality of care provided
+- Risks to the safety and quality of patient care

 A nurse interviewed shares her experience:

 “We don’t know the patients, so we do the best we can.
-We don’t know the place or where the medications are […]—it can make you feel completely useless.”
+We don’t know the place or where the medications are […] we can feel completely useless.”

-Finally, the aforementioned lack of moral support among nursing staff raises concerns about the safety of patient care.
-Although, as researchers, we were unable to obtain the number of incidents related to nurse fatigue (confidential data), a union representative was able to recount an incident with alarming consequences:
+Finally, the aforementioned lack of moral support among nursing staff raises questions about the safety of patient care.
+Although, as researchers, we were unable to obtain the number of incidents related to nurse fatigue (confidential information), a union representative was able to recount an incident with alarming consequences:

-“Not long ago, we had a chemotherapy session that was supposed to take eight hours; the staff administered it in half an hour, and the patient nearly died—that much is clear… and there have been even more serious incidents, but of course, that information doesn’t leave the facility.”
+“Not too long ago, we had a chemotherapy session that was supposed to take 8 hours; the staff administered it in half an hour, and the patient nearly died—that much is clear… and there have been even more serious incidents, but of course, that information doesn’t leave the facility.”

 Shortage of professionals

-In response to the COVID-19 crisis, a range of innovative solutions (such as mobilizing medical students, recalling retired healthcare professionals, hiring temporary staff, and relying on overtime, etc.) have been implemented in parallel.
-However, these measures remain insufficient.
+In response to the COVID-19 crisis, new “make-do” solutions (such as mobilizing medical students, calling back retired healthcare professionals, hiring temporary staff, and relying on overtime, etc.) have been implemented in parallel.
+But they remain insufficient.

-The measures in place before the health crisis are indeed insufficient to address the shortage of healthcare professionals.
-Although hospitals have been provided with additional funding (the 2020 and 2021 Social Security Financing Bills, the Ségur Healthcare Agreements, the Hospital ONDAM, etc.), hospitals were able to launch external recruitment campaigns, the success of which was limited due to the shortage of medical staff and specialized caregivers resulting from the just-in-time strategy implemented to meet the requirements of New Public Management.
+The measures used before the health crisis are indeed insufficient to address the shortage of healthcare professionals.
+Although hospitals were provided with additional funding (the 2020 and 2021 Social Security Financing Bills, the Ségur Healthcare Agreements, the Hospital ONDAM, etc.), hospitals were able to launch external recruitment campaigns, but their success was limited due to the shortage of medical staff and specialized caregivers resulting from the just-in-time strategy implemented to meet the requirements of New Public Management.

-"Severe physical and psychological exhaustion among healthcare workers who have not yet recovered from the first wave."
+"Severe physical and psychological exhaustion among healthcare professionals who have not yet recovered from the first wave."

-As a result, there is a high likelihood that absenteeism rates will rise, which will complicate the management of the health crisis.
+As a result, there is a high probability that absenteeism rates will rise, which will complicate the management of the health crisis.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.